regulad/regulib/README.md

 * Version-agnostic support for Java 1.8 Collection & Map features under Kotlin
 * And more!

+For more info, check out the JavaDoc at https://regulad.github.io/regulib/

 ## Installation

 ReguLib is available on Maven Central.